ShahadSaad001/personal-portfolio/README.md

 2. Open `index.html` in your favorite browser to view the website locally.

-3.(Optional) Deploy the site on GitHub Pages or any static hosting platform.
+3. (Optional) Deploy the site on GitHub Pages or any static hosting platform.